Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 C.S.
 Lewis described storytelling as casting “a net whereby to catch something else.”
 I see this as the work of all artists, sifting experience and imagination for “something that has no sequence in it, something … much more like a state or quality.”

 That’s what I felt last night, as Emmylou, Linda, and Dolly — for those who missed it, those are the nicknames we gave Karin, Linford, and Josh — gave us harmonies we’d never heard before.
 What a communion of the saints.
-When I listen to their work, I also hear Dylan, Coen, Adam Zagejewski (who first wrote the words “We must praise the mutilated world”).
+When I listen to their work, I also hear Dylan, Coen, Adam Zagajewski (who first wrote the words “We must praise the mutilated world”).

 I wanted to record it.
 To film it.
 To take it home and declare, “We found it!
 This is where it happened!
 You missed it!”